 Someone once told me blue cheese and red wine just don’t mix; I couldn’t disagree with them more!
 Bold blue cheeses are great with the thick, rich character of a big red wine.
 It’s all about choosing the right pairing.
 If the blue cheese is particularly assertive, the wine needs to have enough body to match.
 If the cheese has a strong salt tone, a wine with firm tannins will smooth things out.

 There are lots of great domestic blue cheese options.
 At the top of my list is always Jasper Hill Farm’s Bayley Hazen.
 It gloriously balances peppery undertones with a flavor akin to toasted nuts.
-The thick and fudgy texture makes it a fantastic choice for grilled flank steak with blue cheese butter.
+The thick and fudgy texture makes it a fantastic choice for beet, walnut, and blue cheese tarts.
 Another great choice is Great Hill Blue.
 This non-homogenized beauty has lots of tang that’s offset by a clear saltiness.
-It’s a crumbler, which is perfect for mixing into burgers, especially when topped with a batch of quick-pickled red onions.
+It’s a crumbler, which is perfect for mixing into burgers.
 Of course, there’s always room for the classic Maytag Blue.

 For the wine, go big.
 Really big.
 The usual suspects like cabernet sauvignon or merlot are fine choices here, but red blends can have even more richness and weight.
 They combine the best characteristics of several grapes, often yielding a wine greater than the sum of the parts.
-Andrew Murray Vineyards makes a Syrah mixed with a little Viognier that is like drinking blackberry jam, while Jeff Runquist’s 1448 red blend is full of black raspberry and toasty vanilla tones.
-An all-time favorite is the Venge Vineyard Scout’s Honor (pictured here). he power and opulence of this wine is tough to convey, but if you’ve ever wondered what drinking a velour blanket made of dark fruit would be like, this is it.
+Andrew Murray Vineyards makes a Syrah mixed with a little Viognier that is like drinking blackberry jam, while Jess & Jules red blend Sonoma is full of black raspberry and toasty vanilla tones.
+An all-time favorite is the Venge Vineyard Scout’s Honor (pictured here).
+The power and opulence of this wine is tough to convey, but if you’ve ever wondered what drinking a velour blanket made of dark fruit would be like, this is it.